Lansdale Freight House

 As such, the Welcome Center will serve to send visitors to the borough’s dining and shopping options, tourist attractions and service providers.

-The venue also will attract large-scale private events, from weddings to class reunions, into the heart of the borough, benefiting local catering firms, musicians, event planners, florists, and other suppliers in our market.
+The venue also will attract large-scale private events, from weddings to class reunions, into the heart of the borough, benefiting local catering firms, musicians, event planners, florists, cleaning firms, and other suppliers in our market.

 And perhaps most important, the venue’s size and scope promise to turn the Freight House and the adjacent lot into a community focus for fairs, markets, concerts, shows, and just meeting neighbors in its trail-side courtyard.